uniba-dsg/sose-conference/_posts/2018-02-06-registration-open.markdown

 The registration site for IEEE SOSE is now available <a href="https://www.regonline.com/builder/site/tab2.aspx?EventID=2201744" target="_blank">here</a>.

 Please note that a full registration of one author is needed for every paper.
-The deadline for registration is February 09th.
+The deadline for registration is <strike>February 09th</strike> March 11th.

 Best regards
 The SOSE PC Chairs